-Internal control and risk management make up a process initiated and implemented by the Bank's Board of Directors, management team and staff that is designed to identify, handle and monitor risk and ensure that overall risk exposure is in line with the Bank's adopted risk profile.
-The Board of Directors receives annually an independent assessment from the internal auditor and statutory auditor of the Group's risk and of whether the internal control system functions appropriately and satisfactorily.
+Internal control and risk management constitute a process initiated and implemented by the Bank's board of directors, management team and staff that is designed to identify, manage and monitor risks to ensure that overall risk exposure is in adherence with the Bank's adopted risk profile.
+The board of directors receives annually an independent assessment from the internal auditor and the statutory auditor of the Group's risk and of whether the internal control functions appropriately and is adequate.

-The Board of Directors monitors compliance with adopted frameworks, principles, and quality and risk objectives through:
+The board of directors monitors compliance with adopted frameworks, principles, and quality and risk objectives through:

-- quarterly reports from the Group CEO and the risk management division - four-monthly/annual report from the Internal Auditor
+- quarterly reports from the Group CEO and the risk management division - quarterly/annual report from the internal auditor

-SpareBank 1 SMN uses the Committee of Sponsoring Organizations of the Treadway Commission's (COSO) Framework and the Control Objectives for Information and related Technology (CobiT) framework as a basis for its policies for internal control and risk management.
+SpareBank 1 SMN uses the Committee of Sponsoring Organizations of the Treadway Commission's (COSO) Framework and the Control Objectives for Information and Related Technology (CobiT) framework as a basis for its policies for internal control and risk management.